 Skin is the largest organ of the human body.
-It also tends to be the last place that body shows signs of inner problems.
-Because the skin is a kind of opening for the body’s waste’s to get out (ie. sweat glands/pores etc) there are often times when an over abundance of certain consumed items can seep out of the skin.
-Many times, when too much yeast containing products are consumed, there is an over abundance of yeast in the blood which can result in yeast infections, or in an outbreak of mold on the skin.
+It also tends to be the last place on your body that shows signs of inner problems.
+Many of your body’s waste products are secreted out of your skin through sweat glands and pores.
+Many times, if too many yeast containing products are consumed, there is an over abundance of yeast in the blood, which can result in yeast infections, or in an outbreak of mold on the skin.

 Treatment for Mold Growth on the Skin

 Depending upon what the causes of mold growth are, there are several treatments.
 Always start with a small area to make sure you don’t have any adverse reactions, and consult with a doctor for persistent or severe cases.The following treatments are suggestions from different individuals who have attempted to deal with the growth of mold skin.
 If you are uncertain, always seek advice from your healthcare provider or dermatologist.

 There are a number of different things that have been suggested for topical use on mold growth or fungal breakouts on the skin.
 I’ve put together an easy to read list of ideas for semi fast relief :

 - Dandruff shampoos for scalp